George Ensor

 George Ensor J.P.
-(17 December 1769 – 3 December 1843) was an eminent Irish lawyer and radical political pamphleteer.
-Among other conservative precepts, he pilloried the Malthusian doctrine that poverty is sustained by the “disposition to breed".
+(17 December 1769 – 3 December 1843) was an Irish lawyer, radical political pamphleteer and freethinker.
+Among other conservative precepts, he pilloried the Malthusian doctrine that poverty is sustained by the "disposition to breed".
 As a hindrance to enterprise and prosperity, he pointed rather to the tyranny of concentrated wealth.
-In Ireland, it was condition he believed could be reversed only through popular representation in a restored parliament.
+In Ireland, it was a condition he believed could be reversed only through popular representation in a restored parliament.
 Ensor further outraged prevailing opinion by inveighing against the constitutional ascendancy not merely (as a supporter of Catholic emancipation) of Protestantism, but more broadly of the Christian religion.
 He argued that questions of morality and social justice cannot be addressed within a theology of salvation through faith.

 Family and education

 Ensor was born in Dublin where is father George Ensor Sr., originally from England, was a prominent architect and developer.
 In 1783, his mother Sara Ensor (née Clarke) inherited Ardress House, a modest farmhouse in County Armagh, that his father transformed with, amongst other alterations, a facade with false windows to increase the property's apparent size.

 Ensor was educated at Ensor Dr Murray's school, Dublin, followed by Trinity College Dublin.
 He graduated in 1790 and was called to the Irish Bar in 1792.

 He married Esther Weld (sister of famous Irish explorer, author and painter Isaac Weld) on 7 January 1804.
 They had two sons and six daughters.
 His second daughter, Caroline, married the historian J. P. Prendergast.